 The effective tax rate differed from the statutory tax rate primarily due to the effect of valuation allowances, as well as foreign taxes.
-We have a valuation allowance of \$10.7 million as of March 31, 2017.
-Our deferred tax assets and valuation allowance have been reduced by approximately \$230,000 and \$214,000 associated with the requirements of accounting for uncertain tax positions as of March 31, 2017 and 2016, respectively.
-Given the uncertainty created by our loss history, as well as the ongoing uncertain economic outlook for our industry as well as capital and geographic spending, we expect to continue to limit the recognition of net deferred tax assets and accounting for uncertain tax positions and maintain the tax valuation allowances.
+We have a valuation allowance of \$10.7 million as of June 30, 2017.
+Our deferred tax assets and valuation allowance have been reduced by approximately \$234,000 and \$226,000 associated with the requirements of accounting for uncertain tax positions as of June 30, 2017 and December 31, 2016, respectively.
+Given the uncertainty created by our past loss history and the cyclical nature of the industry in which we operate, we have limited the recognition of net deferred tax assets and maintain the tax valuation allowances.
+We expect to further analyze the level of valuation allowance during the second half of 2017 as we get better forecast visibility.